Inland Marine Insurance

 (materials staged for a project but not yet installed)

-Black forklift carrying two stacked boxes.
+Black and white icon of a forklift carrying two stacked boxes.

 Electronics & audiovisual gear